In New York's Rockaways, battered residents dig out and wait

 "The water just kept coming in big waves that covered everything," he said.

-Coyne owns and lives in a three-family house just off of Rockaway Beach Boulevard, in a neighborhood of Queens that has seen more than its share of tragedy.
+Coyne owns and lives in a three-family house just off of Rockaway Beach Boulevard, in a neighbourhood of Queens that has seen more than its share of tragedy.

 In street after street, house after house, Rockaways residents are trying to cope with tons of sand and a deluge of water that ripped apart fences, turned cars upside down and left homes flooded.